Leave a review for our podcast & we'll send you a pack of infosec cards.

-Read on to learn more about Alan – this time, in his own words.
+Read on to learn more about Sean – this time, in his own words.

 What would people never guess you do in your role?